Company Registration

 books-stack

-• Appointing at least one director and one shareholder, both of whom can be of any nationality and can be the same person.
+• At least one director and one shareholder.
+Both can be of any nationality, and one person can hold both roles.

-• Every company must appoint a company secretary who is a Hong Kong resident or a licensed Hong Kong Trust and Corporate Service Provider (TCSP)
+• A local company secretary.
+This must be either a Hong Kong resident or a corporate service provider licensed as a Trust or Corporate Service Provider (TCSP).

 Everything You Need to Register a Hong Kong Company Remotely